Taliban rule out taking part in Afghan talks until prisoners freed

 REDUCED-VIOLENCE PERIOD ENDS

-Zabihullah said a deal on a reduction in violence in the seven days leading up to Saturday’s pact had formally ended.
+The Taliban’s Mujahid said a deal on a reduction in violence in the seven days leading up to Saturday’s pact had formally ended.

 “As we are receiving reports that people are enjoying the reduction in violence, we don’t want to spoil their happiness, but it does not mean that we will not take our normal military activities back to the level that we were before,” he said.